 The competence determination, whether made by a judge or jury, may affect how you proceed on the merits of your client's case.
 The judge makes the determination if a jury is not requested, but on the request of either party or the motion of the court, a jury must make the determination.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46B.051.
-This represents a change from prior law in which a jury was required for every competence determination.

 - If your client is determined to be competent: Again, if you have documented evidence that your client suffers from a mental illness that may have impaired his or her judgment at the time of the alleged offense, you should explore the dismissal options set out in Section 5. - If your client is determined to be incompetent to stand trial: The court has the options set forth in Texas Code of Criminal Procedure art.
 46B.071 and can commit the defendant to a facility under Texas Code of Criminal Procedure art.
+46B.073 or release the defendant on bail under Texas Code of Criminal Procedure art.
 46B.072, depending upon the circumstances.
-If the court commits your client, commitment can be for a period of only 120 days, with one possible 60-day extension.
+If the court commits your client, commitment can be for a period of only 120 days for a felony and 60 days for a misdemeanor, with one possible 60-day extension.
+Tex.
+Code Crim.
+Proc. art.
+46B.079(d), .080.
+If your client's length of stay for inpatient and outpatient treatment exceeds the maximum term for the underlying alleged offense, the charges must be dismissed for misdemeanors and may be dismissed for felonies, and they must either be released or transferred to the civil commitment proceedings for further commitment.
+Tex.
+Code Crim.
+Proc. art.
+46B.0095.
 This represents a substantial change from prior law that allowed up to an 18-month commitment.
 When your client is returned to the court from the mental health facility, the court must make a determination about your client's competence to stand trial.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
-468.084.
-The court may make this determination based solely on the head of the facility's report filed under Texas Code of Criminal Procedure art.
-46B.080(c), unless your client or any other party objects in writing or in open court to the findings of the report by the head of the facility.
+Proc. art.
+46B.084.
+The court may make this determination based on the head of the facility's report filed under Texas Code of Criminal Procedure art.
+46B.079(c), and other medical or personal history information relating to the defendant.
+Your client or any other party can object in writing or in open court to the findings of the report by the head of the facility.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46B.084.
 Your client must make his or her objection no later than the fifteenth day after the date on which the head of the facility's report was served on your client.
 Id.
 Note that the hearing under art.
 46B.084 can be conducted electronically using two-way interactive video transmissions.
 This would likely occur when the head of the facility believes that the defendant remains incompetent and needs further civil commitment.